Professor Helen Finch

 My main areas of research are in the representation of the Holocaust in German-language literature, queer identity and memory in German culture, and curriculum design.
 Linking all three is a concern with marginalised voices, poetics of resistance, and inclusivity, concerns which I also bring to my teaching.

-I have worked at the University of Leeds since 2009, where I have held various teaching, leadership and research roles including Director of Student Education for the School of Languages, Cultures and Societies (2014–2017) and Director of the Centre for Pedagogic Research in the Arts (PRiA, 2020–2023).
-I co-run the LCS Queer Area Studies Network.
+I have worked at the University of Leeds since 2009, where I have held various teaching, leadership and research roles including Director of Student Education for the School of Languages, Cultures and Societies (2014–2017), Director of the Centre for Pedagogic Research in the Arts (PRiA, 2020–2023), and Director of German (2022-2024).
 I am also a member of the LCS Equality and Inclusion committee and the University LGBT+ staff network.

 Research interests

-I work in the fields of queer memory, memory of the Holocaust, life writing and contemporary Jewish literature.
+I work in the fields of queer memory, memory of the Holocaust, life writing and German Jewish literature.
 My research is driven by these questions:

 • What are the power relationships and ethics involved in translating literature about the Holocaust between languages, and how have these shifted with geopolitical changes in Europe since 1990?